 - Additional Skills -Take time to figure out if you need skills that your degree did not provide.
 Skills could include: programming, industry knowledge, grant writing, project management, or even public speaking.

 Conferences provide students with the opportunity to learn about research conducted by their peers and in some instances provides students with the ability showcase their own research.

 Find a graduate program

-Finding the right graduate program is more than just a great location.
-Students should consider a university's specific faculty, funding, notable research, and research area openings.
+Finding the right graduate program is more than a great location.
+Students should consider a university's specific faculty, funding, notable research, and group openings.

-Use this document provided by Career and Professional Development Services to help narrow down graduate programs.
+- Graduate School Comparison Worksheet - Use this document to help narrow down graduate programs.